Ex-US President Barack Obama lays into Trump in DNC speech | DW | 20.08.2020

 "Because that's what is at stake right now.
 Our democracy," Obama said.

-The former president said he had hoped Trump would "show some interest in taking the job seriously."
+Even in the heat of past campaigns, former presidents are rarely so vocal and direct in their criticisms of a sitting president.
+Obama said he had hoped Trump would "show some interest in taking the job seriously."

 "But he never did.
 He’s shown no interest in putting in the work, no interest in finding common ground, no interest in using the awesome power of his office to help anyone but himself and his friends, no interest in treating the presidency as anything but one more reality show that he can use to get the attention he craves," Obama said.